gyroflow/gyroflow/README.md

 - Fully zero-copy GPU preview rendering (working but experimental)
 - Core engine is a separate library without external dependencies (no Qt, no ffmpeg, no OpenCV), and can be used to create OpenFX and Adobe plugins (on the TODO list)
 - Automatic updates of lens profile database
-- Built-in lens profiles for GoPro HERO 6, 8, 9 and 10 in all shooting modes
+- Built-in official lens profiles for GoPro: HERO 6, 7, 8, 9, 10; RunCam: Thumb, ThumbPro, 5 Orange; Insta360: GO 2 in all shooting modes

 ## Supported gyro sources
 - [x] GoPro (HERO 5 and later)